jelix/authentication-module/docs/en/workflow.md

    creation is permitted.
 An event is emitted so a module managing accounts can give the page where to redirect the user, and which shows a form to create the account for example.
+3. check account step (named `check_account`): An event is emitted to allow some modules to check the account, for example, if the account is allowed to access to the application etc.
+   Or to load some additional things in session
-3. second factor step (named `second_factor`): An event is emitted to allow some module to give pages where the user should go, in order to authenticate against other authentication process, like authentication with an encrypted hardware key, an SMS code etc.
+4. second factor step (named `second_factor`): An event is emitted to allow some modules to give pages where the user should go, in order to authenticate against other authentication process, like authentication with an encrypted hardware key, an SMS code etc.
-4. access validation step (named `access_validation`): An event is emitted to allow some module to give pages where the user should go, in order to finish the process to access to the application.
+5. access validation step (named `access_validation`): An event is emitted to allow some modules to give pages where the user should go, in order to finish the process to access to the application.
    It may be a page to get acknowledgment of terms of service for example, or a form to force to change the password etc.